 Functions and Ease of Use

-Like most portable generators, the CatINV2000 (click to read reviews on Amazon) is equipped with a standard recoil pull cord to start the generator.
+Like most portable generators, the CatINV2000 is equipped with a standard recoil pull cord to start the generator.

-A start/stop/choke switch is integrated to the main control plate to allow you easy access when it comes to operating your generator.
+A start/stop/choke switch is integrated into the main control plate to allow you easy access when it comes to operating your generator.

 While an electric start would have been a nice addition, this is a feature I mainly see on larger generators.